 Multiple designers or career changes detected for this name.
 Profiles below are grouped by studio association.

-Co-founder · Creative Director · Advisor · Founder
+Co-Founder · Creative Director · Advisor · Designer

 This article from It’s Nice That’s 'Creative Career Conundrums' column, written by Katie Cadwell, offers advice to a mid-career professional seeking to transition into graphic design.
 Cadwell encourages leveraging existing industry experience, learning design fundamentals through courses like Shillington or online resources, and mastering tools such as Adobe and Figma.
 She emphasizes that stepping down to a junior role can be a strategic move toward becoming an art director within a decade.